 Husainabad Clock Tower

 The city’s throbbing lifeblood is increasing its beauty at the Hazratganj Market, a century-old commercial district in Lucknow’s heart.
-The neighborhood is a shopper’s paradise with several showrooms, factory outlets, restaurants, retail complexes, malls, and theatres.
+The neighbourhood is a shopper’s paradise with several showrooms, factory outlets, restaurants, retail complexes, malls, and theatres.
 The Ganj Carnival, held on the second Sunday of each month, is a popular event.
-Also, don’t forget to dine at the Royal Café, J.J Bakers, the Cherry Tree Café, or other nearby restaurants.
+Also, don’t forget to dine at the Royal Café, J.J.
+Bakers, the Cherry Tree Café, or other nearby restaurants.

 On the other hand, all over India, you can ride with Bharat Taxi by taxi booking at affordable deals for top places to explore in Lucknow.
 It does not matter where you are travelling; you can hire a taxi in any corner of the country.